MorrellLAB/Deleterious_GP/Data/Genotyping_Data/README.md

 Genotyping data for Deleterious Mutations 2.

 Contains both [ALCHEMY](http://alchemy.sourceforge.net/) and curated genotype calls for each cycle of the genomic prediction experiment.
+Also contains the genetic map and GoldenPath (proxy for physical position) for each of the genotyped SNPs from [HarvEST](http://harvest.ucr.edu/), according to the consensus genetic map from [Muñoz-Amatriaín et al. 2011](https://dl.sciencesocieties.org/publications/tpg/articles/4/3/238).

 The parameters for running ALCHEMY are as follows:
 - ALCHEMY v.
 1.07